-Transplant Services Your cost i f you visit a: Benefits Network provider: Non-network provider: 1.
+Transplant Services Your cost if you visit a: Benefits Network provider: Non-network provider: 1.
 Solid organ and blood and marrow transplant services Prior authorization is required for all transplant Covered at the corresponding in-network benefit level, depending on type of services provided.
 No coverage services; this prior authorization must be obtained before the transplant workup is initiated.
 For example, office visits are covered at the office visit in-network benefit level and surgical services are covered at the surgical services in-network benefit level.
-2. Transportation and lodging reimbursement, as described below, is available for expenses primarily for and essential to the receipt of transplant services.
-Reimbursement of expenses for out-of-network services is not covered.
-Reimbursement will be for you and a companion or companions whose presence with you is necessary and essential in order for you to receive transplant services, when you receive approved transplant services at a designated facility selected exclusively for medical reasons and you live more than 50 miles from that facility, and will include: a.
-Transportation for you and one companion (traveling on the same day(s)) to and/or from a designated facility for transplant services for pre-transplant, transplant and post-transplant services.
-If you are a minor child, transportation expenses for two companions will be reimbursed, provided that the presence of both companions is necessary for you to receive transplant services.
+2. Reimbursement of expenses for out-of-network services is not covered. on the same day(s)) to a facility for transplant sen transplant and post-tran minor child, transportati companions will be reim nbursed, provided that the anions is necessary for you to b.

-Transplant Services Your cost if you visit a: Benefits Network provider: Non-network provider: b. b.
 Lodging that is not lavish or extravagant under the circumstances for you (while not confined) and one companion (whose presence is necessary in order for you to receive transplant services).
 If you are a minor child, reimbursement for lodging expenses for two companions is available (provided that the presence of both companions is necessary in order for you to receive transplant services).
-Reimbursement is available for a per diem amount of up to \$50 per person or up to \$100 for two people. for a There is a lifetime maximum of \$10,000 per covered person for all transportation and lodging expenses incurred by you and your companion(s).
-Mea lls are not reimbursable ι under this benefit. unde out-o ng all amounts not reimbursed ounts do not count toward your ward satisfaction of your
+Reimbursement is available for a per diem amount of up to \$50 per person or up to \$100 for two people.